lat9/one_page_checkout_guest/docs/one_page_checkout/developer/address_management.md

 In either case, the address-related session-variable (either `$_SESSION['billto']` or `$_SESSION['sendto']`) is updated to reflect the change.
 Any *temporary* address-book information is removed once the checkout process is completed.

 ## Registered-Account Checkout ##
 This mode starts when a partially-registered, logged-in customer enters the checkout process.
-The customer previously created their account going through the `register` page's processing and does not (yet) have a defined primary address-book entry.
+The customer previously created their account going through the *modified* `login` page's processing and does not (yet) have a defined primary address-book entry.

 On entry, the Billing Address block is given focus, requiring the customer to supply that information; unlike the ***Guest Checkout*** mode, the customer is given the opportunity to ***Add to Address Book***.
 The *First Name* and *Last Name* fields of that block are populated with the information the customer supplied at account-registration.